withastro/astro/docs/src/pages/core-concepts/astro-components.md

 // Anything inside the `---` code fence is your component script.
 // This JavaScript code runs at build-time.
-// See below to learn more about what you can do. console.log('This runs at build-time, is visible in the CLI output');
+// See below to learn more about what you can do.
 // Tip: TypeScript is also supported out-of-the-box! const thisWorks: number = 42;
+console.log('This runs at build-time, is visible in the CLI output', thisWorks);
 ---
 <div class="example-1">
   <h1>Hello world!</h1>